nicktrav/zookeeper/README_build_square.txt

 3.4.8-square-ssl-patch-5:
   - this version is rebased off the released 3.4.8 source
   - patch-5 fixes a packaging issue so the correct version is displayed correctly, on startup

+3.4.9-square-ssl-patch:
+  - this version is rebased off the released 3.4.9 source